Table of Contents

 Generalized additive models (GAM)

-The model formula may be written as
+The model formula may be written on the link scale as

-\[ Y = \beta_0 + \sum_{j=1}^{p} s_j(X_{j}) + \epsilon \]
+\[ g(\mu_i) = \eta_i = \beta_0 + \sum_{j=1}^{p} s_j(x_{ij}) \]

-where \(s_j(\cdot)\) is a smooth (nonlinear) function of predictor \(j\) and \(E[Y \mid X] = \beta_0 + \sum_{j=1}^{p} s_j(X_{j})\).
-This is referred to as an additive model since separate \(s\) are calculated for each \(X\) and then added together.
-Just as in OLS, interactions between predictors can be added as \(X_jX_k\).
+where \(\mu_i = E[Y_i \mid \mathbf{x}_i]\) and \(s_j(\cdot)\) is a smooth (nonlinear) function of predictor \(j\).
+This is referred to as an additive model since separate smooths are calculated for each \(X\) and then added together.
+For a Gaussian identity-link GAM, this reduces to \(Y_i = \beta_0 + \sum_{j=1}^{p} s_j(x_{ij}) + \epsilon_i\).
+Interactions can be represented with multivariable smooths, including tensor product smooths, such as \(s_{jk}(x_{ij}, x_{ik})\).

 The objective function for GAM is similar to OLS or GLM with the addition of a penalty term for the amount of smoothness in the fits.
 For example, if fitting piecewise linear regression we have